Lead sampling at K-12 schools in California

 Under the federal Lead and Copper Rule, the U.S. Environmental Protection Agency (USEPA) already requires public water systems to test for lead at customers’ taps, targeting the highest risk homes based on the age of their plumbing.
 California’s compliance rate with the Lead and Copper Rule is among the highest in the country, but the rule does not require testing for schools and businesses.

-The State Water Resources Control Board, Division of Drinking Water (DDW) issued an amended permit on January 17, 2017 to all community water systems that serve potable (drinking) water to schools.
+The DDW issued an amended permit on January 17, 2017 to all community water systems that serve potable (drinking) water to schools.
 Pursuant to the amended permit, all community water systems in California are required to test the schools in their service area for lead if sampling is requested by the schools’ officials.

 Under this new permit amendment, school officials can voluntarily request in writing that their water provider sample their school’s potable water for lead.
 School administrators may request that their public water system collect and analyze up to five water samples at each K-12 school served by the water system.